Azur4ok/Case-Converter/README.md

 # Case-Converter
-web app  work with text in different cases
+web app  works with text in different cases